jwplayer/jwplatform-docs/docs/jw_showcase/web/jw_showcase_for_web.md

 	    ]
     }

-To locate your player ID, navigate to “Tools” under the “Players” section of the dashboard.
+To locate your player ID, navigate to “**Tools**” under the “**Players**” section of the dashboard.

 ![JW Dashboard Tools](/images/dashboard-tools.png)

-Select the player you wish to use for your app under “Cloud Hosted Player Libraries”.
+Select the player you wish to use for your app under “**Cloud Hosted Player Libraries**”.
 The library URL for that player will contain your player ID.

 ![JW Player Library](/images/cloud-hosted-player-library.png)